March 9-12, 2022: The ANA National Money Show in Colorado Springs, CO

-And then it was back to steady business until late in the afternoon, at which time the traffic thinned out, and it got quite quiet, almost to the point that we thought we might pack up, which would have been a terrible idea since a customer who was contemplating a cash and trade deal for a US coin yesterday suddenly appeared at the table a few minutes later and wanted to do the deal.
+And then it was back to steady business until late in the afternoon, at which time the traffic thinned out, and it got quite quiet, almost to the point that we thought we might pack up, which would have been a terrible idea since a customer who was contemplating a US coin yesterday suddenly appeared at the table a few minutes later and wanted to do the deal.

 Followed by my totally unexpected acquisition of a 5-figure coin from another dealer, and then another customer coming to the table, poring through almost everything we had before buying a couple of coins.

 And then another customer came to the table and seemed to be following the same happy trajectory, alas what seemed positive there evaporated the instant he pulled out a copy of some drug store coin price guide to attempt to value the doily-holdered and gold stickered coins he liked.